 The Christmas fare is sent across Southampton Water in time to reach Osborne on Christmas eve.
 Such dishes as are to be served hot are either warmed up or prepared wholly at Osborne.

 Dinner on Christmas Day, as on other days, is served at 9 P.M.
 All the Queen’s splendid gold and silver plate is used.
 After the most substantial dishes have been disposed of Stilton cheese is served, and then comes dessert, which consisting of all the rare fruits of the season, is served on the famous Sevres set of plates and dishes, valued at £50,000.
 Music is provided by the royal band.

 Quite an observance, don’t you think?
-I must say, though, that I feel sorry for whoever had to wash the Queen’s dishes after Christmas dinner.
-Hopefully they hadn’t sampled the tipsy plum puddings beforehand!
+I must say, though, that I feel sorry for whoever had to wash the Queen’s dishes (that’s a piece from her Minton service, above) after Christmas dinner.
+Hopefully they hadn’t sampled the tipsy plum puddings beforehand.